Anandibai

-Anandibai was a Peshwa Queen and the wife of Raghunathrao, the 11th Peshwa of the Maratha Empire.
+Anandibai was a Peshwa, the second wife of Raghunathrao, the 11th Peshwa of the Maratha Empire.
 In August 1773, she successfully plotted the death of her nephew, the 17-year-old Peshwa Narayanrao.
 Her husband was acting regent at the time and next in line for the throne, at the time of Narayanrao's death.

 Early life and marriage

 Anandibai was born into a Chitpavan Brahmin family belonging to Guhagar village in the Konkan region of what is now Maharashtra state.
 She was the daughter of Raghu Mahadev Oak.
 Her cousin Gopikabai (of the Raste family), was the wife of Peshwa Balaji Bajirao.
 In December 1756, when Anandibai was yet a child, she was married to Raghunath Rao, younger brother of Balaji Baji Rao.
 She was his second wife.
 Raghunathrao's first wife (Janaki Bai of the Barwe family) had died in August 1755.

 Both Balaji and Raghunath were the sons of Baji Rao I, Peshwa of the Maratha Empire.
 The position of Peshwa was an administrative appointment made by the Chhatrapati (King), and it was not actually hereditary.
 Indeed, Baji Rao I was only the second man from his family to be named Peshwa.